-Meg Brennan is a Detroit-based multi-woodwindist, composer, arranger, educator, and bandleader, widely regarded for her versatility across musical genres.
-As a flutist and saxophonist, she has been hired to perform with esteemed musicians such as Ingrid Jensen and Ellen Rowe.
-As bandleader of the Meg Brennan Quartet, her accomplishment is marked by performances at notable venues such as the Lansing Jazz Festival, Blue Llama Jazz Club, Cliff Bells, and features on 90.9 WRCJ Detroit and 89.7 WLNZ Lansing.
+Meg Brennan is a NYC-based multi-woodwindist, composer, arranger, educator, and bandleader, widely regarded for her versatility across musical genres.
+As a flutist and saxophonist, she has performed with esteemed musicians such as Keyon Harrold, Rodney Whitaker, Ingrid Jensen, Andrew Bishop, and Ellen Rowe.
+An international performer, she was selected to represent the University of Michigan at the International Association of Schools of Jazz in Munich, Germany in 2021.